The landscape of compressibility measures for two-dimensional data: Attractors for two-dimensional structures

 As an immediate consequence of the above lemma we have the following result.

 \begin{theorem} Computing $\gammaDD$ is NP complete. \end{theorem}

-It is easy to see that $\gamma_{2D} \geq \sigma$ and $\gamma_{2D}$ is insensitive to transpositions but, as for strings~\cite{10.1016/j.tcs.2020.11.006}, $\gamma_{2D}$ is not monotone.
+It is easy to see that $\gamma_{2D} \geq \sigma$ (the alphabet size) and $\gamma_{2D}$ is insensitive to transpositions but, as for strings~\cite{10.1016/j.tcs.2020.11.006}, $\gamma_{2D}$ is not monotone.
 We show this by providing a family of matrices, built using the counterexample in~\cite{10.1016/j.tcs.2020.11.006} to disprove the monotonicity of $\gamma$, containing a submatrix with smaller $\gamma_{2D}$.

 \begin{lemma} $\gamma_{2D}$ is not monotone. \end{lemma}